junxit/us-congress-bills-112/metadata.md

 - 2011-02-16 — Introduced in House
 - 2011-02-16 — Introduced in House
 - 2011-02-16 — Referred to the House Committee on Energy and Commerce.
+- 2011-02-28 — Referred to the Subcommittee on Communications and Technology.
+- 2011-03-09 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 15 - 8 .
+- 2011-03-09 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-03-09 — Subcommittee Hearings Held.
+- 2011-03-14 — Committee Consideration and Mark-up Session Held.
+- 2011-03-15 — Committee Consideration and Mark-up Session Held.
+- 2011-03-15 — Ordered to be Reported by the Yeas and Nays: 30 - 23.
+- 2011-04-01 — Placed on the Union Calendar, Calendar No. 25.
+- 2011-04-01 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+112-51.
+- 2011-04-01 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+112-51.